Skip to main content

 T-Mobile Daily Cap

 T-Mobile’s 10DLC Daily Cap is a throughput limit on the amount of messages a brand can send to T-Mobile users per day.
-The T-Mobile Daily Cap includes T-Mobile, Sprint, and their MVNOs.
+The T-Mobile Daily Cap includes T-Mobile, and their MVNOs.
 It’s shared between SMS, MMS, and all campaigns under a brand (per EIN).

 For Standard use cases, the daily cap depends on the tier assigned by T-Mobile (Top, High Mid, Low Mid, or Low).
 By default, your brand will be assigned a Low tier, meaning your brand can send T-Mobile a maximum of 2,000 messages per day on it.
 Once that limit is reached, all messages on that brand will be rejected with error code (4)780.
 The daily cap resets at midnight PT.